 Today, vineyards have spread throughout the coastal areas of the Principality, most recently in Ynys Mon (Anglesey).
 Ancre Hills and Cwm Deri

-Potential vineyard tours await tourists in the south (Sugar Loaf, Cariad, Wernddu, Parva Farm and Gelynis).
+Potential vineyard tours await tourists in the south (Sugar Loaf, Llanerch and Parva Farm).
 Hopefully Ynys Mon's expanding industry will emulate it.

 Iechyd da!